qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 ===========================
 ☞  This layout seems easy to learn and predictable.

-☞  The Dvorak/Qwerty layer (BASE) is an unaltered standard Dvorak/Qwerty layout, except what physically cannot fit (numbers, right pinky symbols).
+☞  The Dvorak/Qwerty layer (Base) is an unaltered standard Dvorak/Qwerty layout, except what physically cannot fit (numbers, right pinky symbols).